cgallier/GS_21/README.md

-# The Ratchet Effect in Social Dilemmas
+# The Ratchet Effect in Social Dilemmas: Data and Script
 Carlo Gallier and Bodo Sturm
-Data and script